adityapatil4141/HR-analytics-dashboard-powerBI/README.md

 # HR-analytics-dashboard-powerBI

-In this project, I have created a HR analytics dashboard.
-This dashboard will help to analyze the issue of employees leaving the company.
+--> This dashboard helps HR to figure out the possible reasons behind employees leaving the company.
-I have created some visual bars and charts which will help to understand which employees and from what department are leaving the company and the reason for leaving.
+--> Interactive dashboard helps and make this process of figuring out easy.
+--> Rather than looking at boring and confusing data dashboards makes it easy to figure out easily.
+--> I have added charts which tells employees Age, Salary slab, job role, years at company, education and overall attrition rate of the company.